HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 default value, we can make sure, that the command will be called even if the parsing fails.

-Just some bultin and hata types are supported:
+Just some built-in and hata types are supported:

 | type          | description                                                                                                   |
 |---------------|---------------------------------------------------------------------------------------------------------------|